kdnc/spring-reference-application/security/basic-in-memory-authentication-authorization/README.md

 ## Project notes

-Additional project notes can be found in auxiliary-files/3-springsec-fundamentals-slides.pdf file.
+Additional project notes can be found in exercise-files/3-springsec-fundamentals-slides.pdf file in the video tutorial.

 ## Server deployment